Le Valinouët

 General

 • Participants must use the chairlifts or queues identified for the Leucan Ski Challenge.
-In the event of a chairlift’s breakage, preventing the participants to complete the descent on time, points will still be awarded.

-• The Leucan Ski Challenge will take place on the date determined with Leucan’s project manager, even in the event of rain, as long as the conditions are deemed satisfactory and safe by the resort’s management.
-In case of cancellation, the Challenge will not be rescheduled.
+• In the event of rain, the Leucan Ski Challenge will go on as scheduled, as long as the base conditions are deemed satisfactory and safe by the resort’s management.
+In the event of cancellation, the event will not be rescheduled and no registration fee or donation will be reimbursed.

 Regular Challenge